broadinstitute/funpipe/README.md

 # setup environment
 cd funpipe
-conda env create -f conda_env.yml  # this will take about 10 min conda list  # verify new environment was installed correctly
+conda env create -f conda_env.yml  # this will take a few mins conda list  # verify new environment was installed correctly

 # install funpipe in the virtual environment